 - Do’s and Don’ts when it comes to saying “no”

-Why it’s important to know how to nicely say “no”
+Why it’s important to say no professionally at work

 Karen Dillon, coauthor of How Will You Measure Your Life, stresses that “the manner in which you say no is so important”.